Fleesensee

-Fleesensee (Bledzno) is a lake in the Mecklenburgische Seenplatte district in Mecklenburg-Vorpommern, Germany.
+Fleesensee is a lake in the Mecklenburgische Seenplatte district in Mecklenburg-Vorpommern, Germany.
 At an elevation of 62 m, its surface area is 10.78 km2.

 The lake is both fed and drained by the Elde river.
 On its shore, located in a part of the municipality Göhren-Lebbin, there is a large vacation resort that was opened in 2000.